bparanj/crystal/electronics/book/basics/ac-power.md

-To determine the power used by a simple AC circuit, you need to consider the different types of power involved: real power, reactive power, and apparent power.
+To determine the power used by a AC circuit, consider the different types of power involved: real power, reactive power, and apparent power.

 ### 1. **Real Power (P)**
-- **Definition**: Real power, also known as active power, is the actual power consumed by the resistive elements in the circuit.
+ Real power, also known as active power, is the actual power consumed by the resistive elements in the circuit.
 It is measured in watts (W).
 - **Formula**:
   $$
   P = V_{\text{rms}} \cdot I_{\text{rms}} \cdot \cos(\phi)
   $$
   where \( V_{\text{rms}} \) is the root mean square (RMS) voltage, \( I_{\text{rms}} \) is the RMS current, and \( \phi \) is the phase angle between the voltage and current.

 ### 2. **Reactive Power (Q)**
-- **Definition**: Reactive power is the power stored and released by the reactive elements (inductors and capacitors) in the circuit.
+ Reactive power is the power stored and released by the reactive elements (inductors and capacitors) in the circuit.
 It is measured in volt-amperes reactive (VAR).
 - **Formula**:
   $$
   Q = V_{\text{rms}} \cdot I_{\text{rms}} \cdot \sin(\phi)
   $$

 ### 3. **Apparent Power (S)**
-- **Definition**: Apparent power is the combination of real power and reactive power.
+ Apparent power is the combination of real power and reactive power.
 It represents the total power supplied to the circuit.
 It is measured in volt-amperes (VA).
 - **Formula**:
   $$
   S = V_{\text{rms}} \cdot I_{\text{rms}}
   $$

 ### 4. **Power Factor (PF)**
-- **Definition**: The power factor is the ratio of real power to apparent power and indicates the efficiency of the circuit.
+ The power factor is the ratio of real power to apparent power and indicates the efficiency of the circuit.
 - **Formula**:
   $$
   \text{PF} = \cos(\phi) = \frac{P}{S}
   $$